-When you are publishing content that the Localize module has localized, the Web Help user interface (UI) supports the following languages:
+When you are publishing content that Localize has localized, the Web Help user interface (UI) supports the following languages:

 What has been localized in the UI for the supported languages?

 - Contents tab name

 - Index tab name

 - Search field and Match partial words option